DillonAd/DillonAd.github.io/_posts/2019-03-29-Docker-for-Developers.md

 ## Addendum

-An unexpected result of this post has be that a full tutorial has been requested, so I will be spending the next few posts detailing the intracacies, advantages, and shotcomings of this approach.
+An unexpected result of this post has been a request for a full tutorial, so I will be spending the next few posts detailing the intricacies, advantages, and shortcomings of this approach.